 The Newborn Behavioural Observational (NBO) system is a structured set of observations designed to help the clinician and parent together, to observe the infant's behavioural capacities and identify the kind of support the infant needs for his successful growth and development.

 A supportive, nurturing relationship that is sensitive and responsive to the infant’s needs optimises neurological and psychological development.
 There is also a growing body of evidence to show that attachment plays a role in the development of some diseases in adulthood.

 The Women's is the official training centre in Australia and New Zealand for the NBO system developed by the Brazelton Institute, Boston (MA, USA).

-The NBO system consists of a set of 18 neurobehavioral observations, which describe the newborn's capacities and behavioral adaptation from birth to the third month of life.
-While it describes the infant's capacities, the NBO provides parents with individualized information about their infant's behavior, so that they can appreciate their baby's unique competencies and vulnerabilities and thereby understand and respond to their baby, in a way that meets her/his developmental needs.
+The NBO system consists of a set of 18 neurobehavioral observations, which describe the newborn's capacities and behavioural adaptation from birth to the third month of life.
+While it describes the infant's capacities, the NBO provides parents with individualized information about their infant's behaviour, so that they can appreciate their baby's unique competencies and vulnerabilities and thereby understand and respond to their baby, in a way that meets her/his developmental needs.

 While the NBO was developed to meet the needs of parents, it is designed in its ease of use to be a helpful tool for obstetric, midwifery and paediatric professionals who work with parents during the perinatal period.
 The NBO was designed as a relationship-building method that can be flexibly administered and that offers individualized information to parents about their baby, with a view to promoting a positive bond between parent and child and between themselves and the parents and family.
 For that reason, the NBO is best understood as a relationship-building tool.
 It is inherently interactive and family-centred, because parents are involved as partners in the NBO session throughout.
 So, while the NBO aims at fostering positive parent-infant interaction, it also aims at promoting a positive relationship - a partnership - between clinician and parents.